-Macedonia: PPC to buy out Balkan power trading firm17.
-January 2018. / SEE Energy News
+Macedonia: PPC to buy out Balkan power trading firm, SEE Energy News

 Public Power Corporation is close to acquiring an electrical energy trading company in the Former Yugoslav Republic of Macedonia.